Motion control photography: History

 Modelmaking for scenery has long been used in the film industry, but when a model is too small it often loses its illusion and becomes "obviously a model".
 Solving this by building a larger model introduces a dilemma: larger models are more difficult to build and often too fragile to move smoothly.
 The solution is to move the camera, rather than the model, and the advent of compact lightweight 35mm cameras has made machine-controlled motion control feasible.
 Motion-control also requires control over other photographic elements, such as frame rates, focus, and shutter speeds.
 By changing the frame rates and the depth of field, models can seem to be much larger than they actually are, and the speed of the camera motion can be increased or decreased accordingly.

 Early attempts at motion control came about when John Whitney pioneered several motion techniques using old anti-aircraft analog computers (Kerrison Predictor) connected to servos to control the motion of lights and lit targets.
 His film Catalog (1961) and his brother James Whitney's film Lapis (1966) were both achieved with John's pioneering motion control system.
 The 1968 film 2001: A Space Odyssey pioneered motion control in two respects.
 The film's model photography was conducted with large mechanical rigs that enabled precise and repeatable camera and model motion.
 The film's finale was created with mechanically controlled slit-scan photography, which required precise camera motion control during the exposure of single frames.

 The first large-scale application of motion control was in Star Wars (1977), where a digitally controlled camera known as the Dykstraflex performed complex and repeatable motions around stationary spaceship models.
 This enabled a greater complexity in the spaceship-battle sequences, as separately filmed elements (spaceships, backgrounds, etc.) could be better coordinated with one another with greatly reduced error.
+The development of the Dykstraflex was led by John Dykstra, who had numerous contributors, including Alvah J. Miller and Jerry Jeffress.
+In 1978, Dykstra, Miller, and Jeffress won the Academy Award for Best Visual Effects.